MarisaNicoleSloan/career-portfolio/custom-sitemap-index/README.md

 *Data Retrieval from Firestore*

-To ensure that the sitemap index accurately represented the website's structure, we configured GraphQL queries.
+To ensure that the sitemap index accurately represented the website's structure, I configured GraphQL queries.
 These queries fetched content data and metadata, crucial for constructing the sitemap index.
 GraphQL's flexibility allowed us to precisely tailor the data retrieval process to meet the needs of our sitemap.

 *Utilized React Components for Dynamic Sitemaps*